 Problems with Bubbles in Conformal Coating

+We operate a troubleshooting, repair, fabrication facility.
+The circuit cards we see are between 5 to 10 years old.
+They are exposed to extremes in weather and humidity.
+After repair/rework we apply low VOC silicone as a conformal coating.
+Our problem is bubbles.
 We've tried heating the boards to varying degrees, as well as keeping them cooler.
 We used various types of brushes to apply the coating, but continue to have bubbles between and behind the legs of surface mount components.
 Can you suggest low cost ideas we can try to reduce bubbles as the coating cures?

+It sounds like you're getting poor initial surface wettability between the circuit card and your low VOC silicone compound when you apply it, which allows bubbles to form at the card and silicone interface, and then remain in the silicon compound after curing.
+Considering the extreme environments you describe, it is not surprising that the circuit cards have poor wettability when you receive them.
+Using a suitable argon, oxygen or argon-oxygen plasma treatment would allow you to activate the surface of the circuit cards for better bonding and improved adhesion, and reduce or eliminate your bubble problem.
 A relatively low-cost batch plasma system would likely meet your needs in this regard.
 Such a plasma system can accommodate multiple parts for each plasma cycle, and can be easily loaded and unloaded by an operator between plasma cycles.
 In any case, you should contact Nordson MARCH to run some samples in order to demonstrate the improvement that a suitable plasma treatment can provide.

 Global Marketing Manager